RealTinz/Tinzy-s-Icons/README.md

-put the folder "[V-slice] Tinzy's Icons" in the "mods" folder. it theres no "mods" folder,make it urself if it wont let u put it delete the mods folder then make ur own folder titled "mods"
+put the folder "[V-slice] Tinzy's Icons" in the "mods" folder. (make sure its not the zip file) it theres no "mods" folder,make it urself if it wont let u put it delete the mods folder then make ur own folder titled "mods"